 If you look at the nutrition info for the Grande 16oz with 2% milk, it packs in 34 grams of carbs with only 1 gram of fiber.
 That's way to many carbs to be drinking!

-I recently received a bag of matcha from Midori Spring in return for an honest review.
-It’s an authentic matcha powder that comes from Japan.
-I’ve made traditional Matcha tea before and just love it.
-So, I was excited to give this powder a try.
+I've made traditional Matcha tea before and just love it.
+So, I was excited to give this powder a try in a creamy cold drink.

-The weather has been pretty hot the last couple weeks, so I was excited to try out an iced vanilla matcha green tea latte recipe with the powder.
+The weather has been pretty hot the last couple weeks, so it was the perfect time to test out an iced matcha green tea latte recipe.
+The quick beverage was perfect for hot day!

 Have you tried matcha?
 Do you use it regularly?
 What's your favorite way to use it?
 I haven't really experimented with the powder much in recipes, but I love to drink traditional hot matcha tea.